amyecampbell/ChileUSA300/README.md

 bash Assembly_QC/FastQC.sh FastQCoutput rawreads
 ```

-*Run with 279 raw read samples for isolates from Chile (in two batches, Nov '23 and Feb '24).
+*Run FastQC with 279 raw read samples for isolates from Chile (in two batches, Nov '23 and Feb '24).
 Runs and outputs fastQC html reports.*

 <br/>